gsalzer/skelcodes/README.md

     - We prefer addresses of earlier deployments.

    The first two criteria prefer deployment addresses where [Etherscan](https://etherscan.io) provides more information.
 Note, however, that the criteria refer to moving targets: Contracts keep self-destructing, Etherscan removes the source code for self-destructed contracts, and new source codes are uploaded every day.
-Moreover, we extended the initial selection of codes up to block 13,500,000 later conservatively by the codes newly deployed up to block 14,000,000.
+Moreover, the repository initially contained codes up to block 13,500,000 only, and was later on conservatively extended by the codes newly deployed up to block 14,000,000.

-Currently 115,594 of the 248,328 codes (47%) possess a verified source; see *verified.csv* for a list of addresses.
-To retrieve the source code for ADDRESS from [Etherscan](https://etherscan.io), use the link
+Currently 115,594 of the 248,328 codes (47%) possess a verified source.
+To obtain additional information for an ADDRESS from [Etherscan](https://etherscan.io), use the link
     https://etherscan.io/address/0xADDRESS#code

 ## Supplementary data